 Revised and reissued May 2017 by Edwards and Williams

-Alex cannot help noticing the people following him about London.
-Rejected for service by England's spy master and encouraged to set up his nursery instead, Alex ought to be searching for a wife.
+Alex cannot understand why he's under surveillance, but it seems to have something to do with the intriguing Katherine.
+Rejected for service by England's spymaster and encouraged to set up his nursery instead, he ought to be searching for a wife.
 But what wife can compare to the excitement of international espionage?
 Unless, of course, she's up for a little espionage herself.